WorldAfterCapital/WorldAfterCapital/part-five/Humanism.md

 **Joyfulness**: While we are capable of many emotions, moments of joy are what makes life worth living.

 **Criticism**: When we see something that could be improved, we need to have the ability to express that.
-Individuals, companies and societies that do not allow criticism become stagnant and will ultimately fail.
+Individuals, companies and societies that do not allow criticism become stagnant and ultimately fail.

 **Innovation**: Beyond criticism, the major mode for improvement is to create new ideas, products and art.
 Without innovation, systems become stagnant and start to decay.